msp1974/homeassistant-jlrincontrol/README.md

   scan_interval: 5
   pin: <your InControl pin>
   distance_unit: <mi or km to override HA defualt>
+  pressure_unit: <bar or psi to override HA default>
   health_update_interval: 60
   debug_data: <false or true - see debugging>
 ```